britecharts/britecharts/README.md

 [![npm version](https://badge.fury.io/js/britecharts.svg)](https://badge.fury.io/js/britecharts)
 [![Bower version](https://badge.fury.io/bo/britecharts.svg)](https://badge.fury.io/bo/britecharts)

-Britecharts [components][32] have been written in ES2015 with a Test Driven methodology so they are **fully tested**, and we are commited to keep them that way.
+Britecharts [components][32] have been written in ES2015 with a Test Driven methodology so they are **fully tested**, and we are commited to keeping them that way.

 ## Key Features